nbycoder/cosmic-theme-changer/README.md

 # Cosmic Theme Changer Bash Script

 Hello!
-Ever since Mozilla closed their API to third party Cosmic no longer switches theme as sunset _so_ I figured I would write a script to make things a little easier!
+Ever since Mozilla closed their API to third party apps, Cosmic no longer switches theme as sunset _so_ I figured I would write a script to make things a little easier!
 Before we go any further **please back up the files listed in the DIR variables!** I am not responsible for any damage made to these config files.

 This can be used with either **darkman** or **crontab**